Keep up to date with the latest information about COVID on the County Council website pages:

 For a simple guide to which flu vaccine you child should get click the image below:

 What to do if you're child is unwell

 Supporting your children's education during coronavirus (COVID-19) Information, guidance and support for parents and carers of children who are learning at home.

-Support for Parents and Carers with preschool children - Some hints and tips from Early Childhood Services on learning and activities to do at home, keeping a routine, keeping active, keeping safe online and at home, and sources of local support
+Hints and Tips for Parents and of preschool children staying at home - Some guidance from Early Childhood Services on learning and activities to do at home, keeping a routine, keeping active, keeping safe online and at home, and sources of local support - UPDATED FEBRUARY 2021

 Looking After Ourselves is a fun and interactive website for primary aged children to help them plan their day while schools are closed and we all have to stay at home.
 Created by an NHS team who work with primary schools.
 A Parents Guide is also available and provides some links to additional resources

 Here are some places to go to for advice and to go on with your children and play games and do activities with them to encourage them to stay safe and have fun learning and playing online.

 This organisation works to remove sites with inappropriate images of children and make the internet safer place.
 They have a reporting system in place as well as working with other agencies or try to remove child abuse images from the internet

 This magazine and webpages are produced by Vodafone and are packed with online safety advice.

 This website is currently offering free resources for parents and cares who are home schooling on their Home School Learning Hub